jdonszelmann/masters-thesis/docs/writing_plan.md

   * What editor services exist
   * How are editor services provided
   * Porting editor services
+* TODO: more concrete problem statement and concrete questions and motivation (and figure out where)
+  * High level in introduction, maybe a simple example
-* Introducing: Code viewer services
+* Introducing: Code exploration services
-  * What features do we want from code viewers
+  * What features do we want from code exploration
+  * Definitions
-* How can code viewer services be facilitated?
+* How can code exploration services be facilitated?
   * What information is needed?
   * How is this information stored?
   * How is this information generated?